ryan-wong1/chicago-311-operations-performance-analysis/README.md

-# Chicago 311 Service Requests - Operational Performance Analysis (Jan - Sep 2024)
+# Chicago 311 Service Requests - Operational Performance Analysis (Jan - Sept 2024)

-This project analyzes Chicago 311 service requests (Jan - Sep 2024) to evaluate operational performance, resolution efficiency, and geographic workload distribution.
+This project analyzes Chicago 311 service requests (January - September 2024) to evaluate operational performance, resolution efficiency, and geographic workload distribution.

 ## Key Questions
 1. Are 311 requests being resolved at the same pace they are created?